 1. Build trust and a supportive culture

-A supportive work culture provides salespeople with a safe space to discuss their highs and lows without fear of judgment.
+A supportive work culture lets salespeople discuss their wins and losses openly without judgment.

 As Chris Cicconi, the Senior Manager of Business Development at Visier, notes, “While everybody needs to be strong enough to get themselves out of that funk, they shouldn’t have to do it alone.”

-“Provide your team [with] time for self-reflection and development.
+“Give your team time for self-reflection and development.
 Invest time in helping the team to learn more about themselves and their strengths,” Santhanam adds.
-“Teach them to collaborate with colleagues to develop strong team dynamics, which enable everyone to contribute their best efforts.”
+“Teach them to collaborate with colleagues and build strong team dynamics.”

 2. Work with reps to provide actionable feedback